page_title_detailed

 Core needle biopsy

 CNB can be done on a lump that can be felt, with guidance from an ultrasound, mammography machine or MRI machine.
 When the biopsy is performed using a mammography machine, it is called a stereotactic core biopsy.
-With a stereotactic core biopsy, you usually lie face down with your breast hanging into a hole in a special table.
-A small mammography machine under the table takes images that help guide the doctor to the area to be biopsied.
+With a stereotactic core biopsy, you usually lie face down with your breast hanging through a hole in a special table.
+A small mammography machine under the table takes images that help guide the radiologist to the area to be biopsied.

 Surgical biopsy